While researching fairy tale illustrations, such as Grimm’s Fairy Tales and

 Kay Nielsen

-I also cam upon this artist, Kay Nielsen, Danish illustrator who was popular in the early 20th century, the "golden age of illustration" which lasted from when Daniel Vierge and other pioneers developed printing technology to the point that drawings and paintings could be reproduced with reasonable facility.
+I also cam upon this artist, Kay Nielsen, a Danish illustrator who was popular in the early 20th century, the "golden age of illustration" which lasted from when Daniel Vierge and other pioneers developed printing technology to the point that drawings and paintings could be reproduced with reasonable facility.
 He joined the ranks of Arthur Rackham and Edmund Dulac in enjoying the success of the gift books of the early 20th century.
 Nielsen is also known for his collaborations with Disney for whom he contributed many story sketches and illustrations.

 Alphonse Mucha